lamdu/presentation-live-2018/README.md

 Options for the main idea to present (many are similar but with different emphasis) -

-### Bridging the gap between the REPL and "real programming"
+### Scaling the REPL experience

 Many programmers love the REPL (aka Interactive Shell, Notebook, Playgrounds).

-It provides useful feedback, validation, and actual results.
+It provides validation, useful feedback, it's very useful for learning to code, and in some cases it even produces the actual program results (obviating the need to build a full application).

-But the REPL somewhat loses its efficacy when writing larger programs, to the point that many "serious" programming languages such Java, Rust, and C++ didn't even bother creating one.
+But the REPL often loses its efficacy when writing larger programs, to the point that many "serious" programming languages such Java, Rust, and C++ don't even bother offering one.

+#### How the REPL loses efficacy for larger programs

 How exactly does the REPL become less effective for large programs?

+We recognize two problems:

+* Availability
+* Bandwidth

+##### Availability

 Let's illustrate this with an example.

-Imagine being in the middle writing a new function in one of your modules, and you happen to want the assistance of the repl for what you're currently writing.
-The following process happens:
+Imagine being in the middle writing a new function in one of your modules, and you happen to want the check something in the repl for what you're currently writing.
+The following often happens:

 * You press the key to invoke the repl with your module loaded
 * Computer: I can't load your module because it contains a syntax error here in your new function
 * You fix the syntax error and invoke the repl again
-* Computer: I can't load your module because it has a name error (I can attempt name resolution now that I understand the syntax)
+* Computer: I understand your syntax, and I now see that you made a name error
 * You fix the name error and invoke the repl again
-* Computer: I can't load your module because it has type errors (now that I understand the syntax and resolved the names I can do type-checking)
+* Computer: Now that I understand what you were referencing, I can see that your types don't match.
 * You fix the type errors and invoke the repl again
 * Computer: Module loaded successfully.
+Your wish is my command!
 What do you want to do now?
 * You: I forgot :/

-### Dynamic languages, static languages, and the best of both worlds

-Some programmers choose dynamic programming languages, along with their interactive REPLs which provide programmers with useful feedback.

-Some prefer static programming langauges for the essential feedback their type systems provide.

-Others suggest to "just use the right tool for the job", with the common notion being that dynamic languages are often a better fit for smaller programs and experimentation, while static languages are a better fit for larger programs.

-Can a programming language to offer the best of both worlds?

-#### Current state of REPLs for static languages

-There are environments that provide REPLs for static languages, such as Apple's Swift Playgrounds, ghci, and others.

-In these environments, the REPL is to some extent a second class citizen to the type system - a module containing a type error in any function or dependency cannot be imported and tested in the REPL at all.

-In essence there's a sort of modality for the different forms of computer feedback:

-* To enjoy the REPL (or live-reloading), first fix all the type errors
-* To get type errors, make sure that there are no name errors
-* To get the name errors, fix all syntax errors in the code

-#### Is there a better way to combine REPLs and type systems

-**Goal**: To provide all possible forms of feedback at all times

-Type information should be available at all times, (undisturbed by syntax or name errors), and evaluation should be available wherever possible.
-A type mismatch should not affect the ability to evaluate unrelated code paths.

-First we'll demonstrate the experience and then we'll expand further on what makes it work.

-#### Demonstrate Lamdu

-**TODO**: Demonstrate type mismatches and blame assignment in and across definitions (which serve as membranes for typing propagation)
+##### Bandwidth

+The other problem with REPLs is that the output size is not proportional to the size of your program.

+Programmers who wish to get a more in-depth understanding often use clunky debuggers and debug-prints to see more about how their programs work.

+### The REPL in Lamdu

-#### How it works
+Now let's see how it works in Lamdu:

-Lamdu's approach for syntax errors is quite radical - eliminate them.
-To achieve this, one must detach from the prevalent notion that code is stored as text files, and opt for Projectional programming.

-"Projectional" means that the program is stored as a data structure in memory, which the IDE "projects" into a human-friendly interface.

-One big advantage of the textual interface for programming is that it is intuitive and natural to learn and use - you just type the letters symbols for the program you want to see and it appears on screen.
-We call this WYTIWYS (what you type is what you see).
-A common caveat of projectional editors is lacking this intuitive interface, but there's no essential contradiction.
-Lamdu's interface is WYTIWYS.

-**TODO**: Complete

-### Improvement upon IDEs

-Modern programming has become a cooperation between the programmer and the computer, with the computer providing useful feedback in multiple communication channels, specifically:

-* REPL and live-reloading
-* Type-checking

-#### Problem

-These are very useful, but unfortunately only work intermittently:

-* None of the code will run when even a single part of it does not type-check
-* Type errors are often over-complicated

-**Goal**: To provide immediate and useful feedback at all times

-#### Solution

-How do we intend to tackle this goal?
-Formalize the intermediate and incomplete states of editing a program.

-* Feedback should work reliably even when the program is incomplete
-* The model should allow for editing naturally as programmers currently do

-For this we have to depart from freely editing text.
-At first glance this might seem like a big problem, as text editing is a very intuitive and easily learnable interface.
-It turns out that the [full freedom of text](#Textual-freedom-taken-to-the-absurd) is not necessary, and we can create a text-like WYTIWYS interface that feels very natural.
+* Video shows programmer in middle of programming `factorial`
+* On the else branch, the programmer typed a string - "Potato".
+This is a type error as a number is expected.
+* The programmer can still go and experiment in the repl. `2*3` - 6
+* The programmer types `factorial 0` in the REPL and it works, even though `factorial` contains a type mismatch!
+As long as it didn't affect the evaluated path there's no problem
+* When typing `factorial 2`, evaluation does reach the type error and only then it actually blocks the evaluation.
+* Note that we don't only see the final result but we also see the intermediate values, and can navigate between different evaluated scopes too.
+This is our response to the bandwidth problem

 ## Scenes